Skip to content

 4. Sign your commits with -s (Developer Certificate of Origin).

-5. Open a pull request with the PR template filled out.
+5. Open a pull request and complete the checklist below.

 6. A maintainer responds within 5 business days.